Integers In A Number Line

 While visualizing multiplication and division on the number line is less straightforward than addition and subtraction, it's still possible to represent the concepts.

 Division: Division can be thought of as repeated subtraction.
-For example, 6 ÷ 2 can be seen as how many times you can subtract 2 from 6 before reaching 0 (three times).
+Here's one way to look at it: 6 ÷ 2 can be seen as how many times you can subtract 2 from 6 before reaching 0 (three times).

 Properties of Integers